We want you to be able to use our website in your own way.

 As part of our project to recode this website, we commissioned Dig Inclusion to test a selection of our pages in May 2019.
 This selection was of high traffic pages containing elements used across the site including:

 - Model overlays and dynamic content

-We are testing our new pages ourselves using Dig Inclusion for consultancy.
+As we update our pages and templates we test them ourselves using Dig Inclusion for consultancy.

 This statement was first published on 19 July 2019.
 It was last updated on 6 December 2019.